xTRam1/Semi-Supervised-Classification-with-GANs-on-Medical-Datasets-with-Limited-Size-and-Label/README.md

 # Semi-Supervised-Classification-with-Generative-Adversarial-Networks-on-Medical-Datasets
 Reproducible Software Artifact for paper "Semi-Supervised Classification with Generative Adversarial Networks on Medical Datasets with Limited Size and Label" by Erdoğan, 2020.

+Note: Due to Github data storage quotas, I had to upload my experiment results as a zip file.
+So after you clone this repository, make sure to use the command ```unzip experiments.zip``` for both the baseline and the GAN in order to get the saved models, tensorboard logs, sample generated fake images, and fixed z generated images.

 ## Custom Training and Reproducing Results
 1. Clone the repository
 2. Navigate to the experiment you want to reproduce (ResNet50 or SS-DiffAugment-GAN.)